 Please click on the link below to go to our Home Learning page.

-We will be continuing to focus on writing simple words and sentences, focusing on using capital letters, finger spaces and full stops.
-For our reading focus, we will be continuing to learn Phase 3 phonics.
-By the end of this half term, all graphemes in Phase 3 will have been taught.
+We will be continuing to focus on writing simple sentences, focusing on using capital letters, finger spaces and full stops.
+We will also be writing captions for pictures about life-cycles.
+For our reading focus, we will be learning the last two graphemes in Phase 3 phonics and we will then be recapping the Phase 3 sounds and tricky words.

 A few reminders: